Coke (fuel): Beehive coke oven

 Coal is introduced from the top to produce an even layer of about 60 to 90 cm deep.
-Air is supplied initially to ignite the coal.
+Air is supplied initially, to ignite the coal.
 Carbonization starts and produces volatile matter, which burns inside the partially closed side door.
 Carbonization proceeds from top to bottom and is completed in two to three days.
-Heat is supplied by the burning volatile matter so no by-products are recovered.
+The heat required for the process is supplied by the burning volatile matter, so no by-products are recovered.
 The exhaust gases are allowed to escape to the atmosphere.
-The hot coke is quenched with water and discharged, manually through the side door.
-The walls and roof retain enough heat to initiate carbonization of the next charge.
+The hot coke is quenched with water, and is discharged manually through the side door.
+When the oven is used on a continuous basis, the walls and roof retain enough heat to initiate carbonization of the next charge.

-When coal was burned in a coke oven, the impurities of the coal not already driven off as gases accumulated to form slag, which was effectively a conglomeration of the removed impurities.
-Since it was not the desired coke product, slag was initially nothing more than an unwanted by-product and was discarded.
-Later, however, it was found to have many beneficial uses and has since been used as an ingredient in brick-making, mixed cement, granule-covered shingles, and even as a fertilizer.
+When coal was burned in a coke oven, the impurities of the coal that were not driven off as gases accumulated in the oven as slag – effectively a conglomeration of the removed impurities.
+Since this slag was not the desired product, it was initially just discarded.
+Later, however, coke oven slag was found to be useful, and has since been used as an ingredient in brick-making, mixed cement, granule-covered shingles, and even as a fertilizer.

 Occupational safety

 People can be exposed to coke oven emissions in the workplace by inhalation, skin contact, or eye contact.
-The Occupational Safety and Health Administration (OSHA) has set the legal limit for coke oven emissions exposure in the workplace as 0.150 mg/m3 benzene-soluble fraction over an eight-hour workday.
-The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 0.2 mg/m3 benzene-soluble fraction over an eight-hour workday.
+For the United States, the Occupational Safety and Health Administration (OSHA) has set the legal limit for coke oven emissions exposure in the workplace as 0.150 mg/m3 benzene-soluble fraction over an eight-hour workday.
+The US National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 0.2 mg/m3 benzene-soluble fraction over an eight-hour workday.